 Now Booking for 2023 & 2024

 If I had to describe my style of photography with one word, it would be 'documentary'.
 Why?
 Because my approach is very hands-off.
-Sure, I guide you through the process of creating your story, but you are in charge.
+Sure, I'll guide you through the process of creating those beautiful photos, but you are in charge.
 You decide what we're going to do and how, and I'll be there to document everything from the big moments to the tiny details.

 When is the right time to get in touch?
 Well, that depends.
 If you have a date and are determined to work with me, as soon as possible.
 Also, when there's travelling involved, the sooner the better.
-But if your plans are more flexible and close to where I live, we could arrange a photo session usually within two weeks.
+But if your plans are more flexible and close to where I live, you could decide to get married within a month and I'll be there to capture it.
 So it's up to you.